peterhanania/voting-system/README.md

 # vote-system
-A voting system to handle your bot vote's from top.gg
+A voting system to handle your bot vote's from top.gg with MONGO DB.

 <u>How to Use?</u>
 <ul>